KehanLi-1123/KehanLi.github.io/_posts/2025-08-27-Understanding-Non-Farm-Payrolls.md

 - Strong NFP → supports “higher for longer” rates.
 - Weak NFP → increases probability of cuts.
 - Stable NFP with easing inflation → Fed signals patience, gradual easing later.

+## How to Interpret Strong, Weak, and Stable NFP Prints

+Looking at historical data, the monthly change in Non-Farm Payrolls (NFP) is highly cyclical — booming in expansions, collapsing in recessions, and moderate in "normal" times.
+The following ranges provide a useful rule of thumb:

+### Strong NFP
+- **+250k to +300k or more per month**
+- Historically signals a very robust labor market.
+- Typical of late-cycle expansions (e.g. 2021–2022 after COVID reopening, 1997–1999 tech boom).
+- Often accompanied by rising wages → higher inflation risk.

+### Stable / Moderate NFP
+- **+100k to +200k per month**
+- Roughly consistent with trend labor force growth in the U.S.
+- Suggests the economy is adding jobs at a sustainable pace without major inflationary pressure.
+- Fed often interprets this as a “soft landing” scenario.

+### Weak NFP
+- **Below +50k, or negative prints**
+- Indicates labor market stagnation or contraction.
+- Common in recessions:
+  - 2008–2009 financial crisis saw multiple months of -500k to -700k.
+  - 2020 COVID shock produced -20 million (extraordinary outlier).
+- Rising unemployment rate usually confirms the weakness and pressures the Fed to cut rates.

+---

+**Context matters.**
+- In the 1990s, +200k was very strong because the labor force was growing faster.
+- In the 2010s, after the financial crisis, +150k was already considered solid because participation rates were lower.
+- After COVID, numbers were much more volatile, with swings of millions in a single month.

+---

+**Rule of thumb for Powell (today, mid-2020s):**
+- **Above +250k:** Fed sees labor market as too hot, unlikely to cut.
+- **Around +150k:** Consistent with balance, Fed can stay patient.
+- **Below +50k or negative:** Clear sign of weakness, raises probability of rate cuts.

 In short, **Non-Farm Payrolls sit at the center of the Fed’s balancing act**.
 For Powell, every release is another test of whether the economy is running too hot, too cold, or just right.